 Everlasting kale should be grown by all gardeners, if only because it will help save our eyes from macular degeneration and cataracts; it's all about a phytochemical called lutein.

-Many folk have a serious dislike for kale, and it’s not entirely surprising; unless the leaves are young and freshly-picked, it is not very appetising.
+Many folk have a serious dislike for kale and it’s not entirely surprising; unless the leaves are young and freshly-picked, it is not very appetising.
 Nevertheless, for those who have an aversion to doctors poking sharp instruments into their eyes, it is the richest source of lutein, that phytochemical found exclusively in the macula.
-For that reason alone, we eat it every single day.
+For that reason alone, we should eat it every single day.